RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab02.md

 Insert a breakpoint at line 19.

 (gdb) break 19
-Enter "run" again, and then start the program from the beginning by typing "y" when asked:
+Enter "run", and then start the program from the beginning by typing "y" when asked:

 (gdb) run
 The program being debugged has been started already.